iberpoint/nodejs-express-azure-app-service-starter-template/README.md

-Azure App Service created with Node.JS LTS version 14
+Create an Azure App Service with Node.JS LTS version 14